-2. Stick to a routine.
+2. Stick to a Consistent Routine.

 One of the best ways to help a child with autism is to consistently follow the same routine.
 The child should be picked up at the same time in the same place, and the bus should follow the same route.
 If there is any change, the child should be told as soon as possible, Wolf recommends.